ThomasSteendijk/ExamplePackages/Intune/Adobe Acrobat Reader DC (64-bit)_EverGreen/ReadMe.md

 The second deployment "Adobe Acrobat Reader DC (64-bit) (Updater)" makes sure that the application is always up to date.
 Assign this to the computers or users who need to be kept up-to-date as required.

 # Configuration
-This package includes two configurations
+This package includes two configurations:
-EULA has been accepted and (both system and user key have been placed). this so the user does not get a popup and that the build in autoupdater works as expected.
+- EULA has been accepted and (both system and user key have been placed). this so the user does not get a popup and that the build in autoupdater works as expected.
-PDF is set to open with Adobe Acrobat Reader using SetUserFTA.exe.
+- PDF is set to open with Adobe Acrobat Reader using SetUserFTA.exe.

 ## A Example deployment
 Lets say: You want to make Adobe Acrobat Reader DC (64-bit) available to all members of IT and Marketing and keep them up to date but if someone else has already installed Teams also make sure that they are also updated.